TomasStrnad97/PhotoSorting/README.md

 OPTIONS:

     If no options are given sorts by months and days.
-    --help          prints usage"
+    --help          prints usage
-    -h, --hours     sorts by hours"
+    -h, --hours     sorts by hours
-    -d, --days      sorts by days"
+    -d, --days      sorts by days
-    -m, --months    sorts by months"
+    -m, --months    sorts by months
-    -y  --years     sorts by years"
+    -y  --years     sorts by years
-    --prefix=PREF   adds PREF as a name prefix to each image"
+    --prefix=PREF   adds PREF as a name prefix to each image

+AUTHOR:

+Tomáš Strnad